Shakuntala Banerjee

 Shakuntala Banerjee (born 1973) is a German television journalist and reporter.

 Life

-Banerjee was born in 1973 in Rheydt, Mönchengladbach, North Rhine-Westfalia, West Germany to a German mother and an Indian father.
+Banerjee was born in 1973 in Rheydt, Mönchengladbach, North Rhine-Westphalia, West Germany to a German mother and an Indian Bengali father.
 She grew up in Rheydt and graduated from the Bischöfliche Marienschule Mönchengladbach.

 Banerjee studied philosophy, German, and Indology in Bonn, later political science and public law.
 During her studies she gained her first journalistic experience as a student assistant in the capital studios of Westdeutscher Rundfunk (WDR) and RTL.